 - Sustainability of permanent magnets in PSM and their importance in baggage handling.

 Accordingly, efficient conveyor systems can only be designed if the motion profiles and weight loads have been represented as precisely as possible in advance, thereby allowing an individual and tailored design.
 Tools such as Lenze's Easy System Designer help users determine the best solution for their application.
 Special characteristics must be taken into account when efficiently designing baggage handling systems, because the energy required to accelerate and overcome static friction can be 400% greater than the 100% power required during constant operation, where only sliding friction must be overcome.
-In a normal design without taking this into account, the induction motor as well as the permanently excited synchronous motor, which have only 200% overload capacity, must be dimensioned correspondingly larger, which reduces the efficiency per se.
+In a normal design without taking this into account the induction motor, which are often designed for the nominal torque, must be dimensioned correspondingly larger, which reduces the efficiency per se.

 Due to this characteristic feature, the Lenze Smart Motor was developed, which is based on a conventional induction motor, but has an overload capacity of 400%, and can provide the necessary power to set the conveyor belt in motion.
 In constant operation, the induction motor as well as the gearbox are much closer to the optimal operating point than traditional solutions.